sruthiARavi/leetcode-mysql/SQL 50/README.md

-This folder contains solutions for the study plan SQL 50
+This folder contains solutions for the study plan SQL 50 in leetcode
+- Sruthi Ravichandran